MBA Research Digital Badging: Proof-of-Learning for resumes, portfolios, digital media

 Each badge is linked to its own web page.
 Potential employers, colleges, scholarship sponsors, or anyone with whom students choose to share their badges, can access a detailed badge description.
 Backed by challenging, research-based, MBA Research assessment criteria, the documentation for each badge will give readers detailed information describing both the content that the badge represents and the specific requirements required to earn it (e.g., exams, projects, or documented experiences).

 Differentiating MBA digital badges

 Initially, all digital badges will utilize an online exam created by MBA Research and based on the National Business Administration Curriculum Standards.
 All exams will maintain a level of rigor appropriate for the type of badge being offered.
 Some badges are based on exams that are more comprehensive in nature and/or may represent a higher level of difficulty (i.e., High School of Business™, A*S*K Institute).
 Badges based on an individual standard or instructional area will consist of 25 questions.
-Exams at a course level are 50 questions, while a program of study (end of program) exam are 100 questions.
+Exams at a course level are 50 questions, while a program of study (end of program) exam is 100 questions.
 The graphic depiction for each series of badges will look different depending on the exam criteria.
-Instructional area badges will look different from course level badges, which will look different from end-of-program badges.
+Instructional area badges will look different from course-level badges, which will look different from end-of-program badges.
 Eventually, each series of badges may have multiple achievement levels (e.g., gold, silver, bronze) depending on additional requirements beyond the exam (e.g., authentic assessment, special projects).
-The criteria for all requirements is developed by MBA Research.
+The criteria for all requirements are developed by MBA Research.